uber/cadence/docker/README.md

 Go [here](https://github.com/uber/cadence/releases/latest) to download a latest **docker.tar.gz**

 Execute the following
-commands to start a pre-built image along with all dependencies (cassandra/statsd).
+commands to start a pre-built image along with all dependencies.

 ```
 tar -xzvf docker.tar.gz